-RECs are there to protect the rights, dignity and wellbeing of research participants.
-So they will consider things such as fairness of the study population, burden to participants, duty of confidence.
+RECs are there to protect the rights, safety, dignity and wellbeing of research participants.
+So they will consider things such as fairness of the study population, burden to participants and duty of confidence.

-In the UK, ethical review is usually sought from the lead researcher’s university or from one of the HRA’s NHS RECs.
+In the UK, ethical review is usually sought from the lead researcher’s university or from one of the Health Research Authority’s (HRA) NHS RECs.
 NHS REC review is a requirement for certain types of research.